mrSundvoll/gathering-gaia/README.md

 * 1's counts as "wild" (the same as the current bid dice)

 # Compare rules
-* If there are fewer dices in total on the table than the previous bid:
--> The previous player looses one dice
+* If there are fewer dices in total on the table than the previous bid -> The previous player looses one dice
-* Else if there are a higher or equal number of dices in total:
--> The one calling "liar" will loose a dice
+* Else if there are a higher or equal number of dices in total -> The one calling "liar" will loose a dice